Chain of Responsibility (CoR) Compliance and Enforcement Legislation

 Fremantle Ports have also created a Guide to Container Weight Declarations to assists operators.

-A list of prosecutions heard in Western Australia in 2017, where a party in the road transport supply chain has been convicted of an offence under Chain of Responsibility legislation is also available.
+Lists of prosecutions heard in Western Australia where a party in the road transport supply chain has been convicted of an offence under Chain of Responsibility legislation are available: